Uniform and Equipment

 3. Plain black or white socks or plain tights.

 4. Sensible stout black leather shoes with heels not exceeding 3.5cm in height.
-Trainers or canvass-type shoes are not permitted.
+Trainers (including sport-branded ‘shoes’) and canvass-type shoes are not permitted.

 5. Clip-on Academy tie.

-6. Suitable black school trousers with no distinctive styling or fashioning.
+6. Suitable ankle-length (not above the ankle) black school trousers with no distinctive styling or fashioning.
 ‘Skinny trousers’ and trousers with conspicuous belts/buttons/buckles are not permitted.

 8. No make-up in Years 7, 8 and 9.
 Years 10 and 11 may wear discreet make up, but nail varnish and conspicuous fake nails are not permitted.